Clinical Apprenticeships

 Entry requirements for Ambulance Support Worker apprenticeship

-You will need to be 18 or over.
+You will need to be 18 years of age or over.

 You will require enhanced DBS (Disclosure Barring Service) clearance - vulnerable groups of people need to be protected and DBS checks assist in ensuring that the most suitable people are appointed to roles working with these vulnerable groups.